cssnr/update-version-tags-action/README.md

 **tags** - The `prefix` is not applied to specified tags.
 These can be a string list `"v1,v1.0"` or newline delimited `|`.
 If you only want to update the specified `tags` make sure to set both `major` and `minor` to `false`.

-**tag** - If set will this as the target tag for updating/creating tags.
+**tag** - The target tag and sha is parsed from the tag that triggered the workflow.
+To override this behavior you can specify a target tag here from which the target sha will be parsed.

 **summary** - Write a Summary for the job.
 To disable this set to `false`.